FFmpeg/FFV1/ffv1.md

 AART:          Q_(2)[t - tr] +
 AART:          Q_(3)[L - l]  +
 AART:          Q_(4)[T - t]
+Figure: Description of the computing of the Context. {#figureContext}

 If `context >= 0` then `context` is used and the difference between the Sample and its predicted value is encoded as is, else `-context` is used and the difference between the Sample and its predicted value is encoded with a flipped sign.